-Please be aware that the evening featured graphic footage of a post-mortem being conducted in real time.
+WARNING: Please be aware that the event features graphic footage of a porpoise dissection and post-mortem taking place.

 Every year around 600 porpoises, dolphins and whales (collectively known as cetaceans) strand around the UK coast.
-Why do these strandings occur and what influence do marine pollutants have on these events?
+Why do these stranding events occur and what role does bycatch (accidental entanglement in fishing gear) play?

-Following the success of a previous event at the Zoological Society of London, ‘CSI of the Sea’, join us for a very special evening as we take you (via live video link) behind the scenes of ZSL for the opportunity to see a cetacean post-mortem, revealing the important work of the Cetacean Strandings Investigation Programme (CSIP).
+Following the success of a previous event at the Zoological Society of London, ‘CSI of the Sea’, we hosted a very special evening that took attendees (via live video link) behind the scenes of ZSL for the opportunity to see a cetacean post-mortem, revealing the important work of the Cetacean Strandings Investigation Programme (CSIP).

-Hear from our experts and ask them your questions as we demonstrate how vital information is gathered and analysed, how the cause of death is determined, and what this unique research can tell us about the impact of man-made chemicals on cetaceans in UK waters.
+Attendees heard from our experts and asked them questions as we demonstrated how vital information is gathered and analysed, how the cause of death is determined, and what this unique research can tell us about the impact of man-made chemicals on cetaceans in UK waters.

 - Find out about CSIP's research on PCBs